-However, the easiest way of ensuring you stay hydrated and have enough energy for rides over two hours long is to use a carbohydrate drink.
+However, the easiest way of ensuring you stay hydrated and have enough energy for rides over two hours long is to use a carbohydrate drink - we've pulled together the best energy drinks for cycling here.
 Always carry a bit more food than you think you need and if you plan to be out for several hours start eating after the first 30 minutes.
 Taking on 60g of carbohydrate an hour is a good rule of thumb, so check the back of packets to make sure you have enough.

 5. Ride 100 miles

 A century ride is a daunting task, but if you take your time and eat well, it is within the reach of every bike rider.
 There are several steps you can take to make it easier.
 Firstly, plan your route wisely, taking into account wind direction and hills.
 Put the hardest hills at the start of the ride (or avoid them altogether) and, if you can, finish with a tailwind to help blow you home.

 If the aim is simply to cover 100 miles rather than trying to do it quickly, put aside a full day, start early and ride through to sunset.
 An all-day ride is a great adventure and without time pressures you won’t need to panic about speed or worry about stopping every hour or so.
 If you aren’t used to riding big distances, plan regular stops for a stretch, snack or walk around.